 2015 – Now sporting the descriptive phrase, “Naples Influenced.
 Milan Inspired.
 Houston Cherished,” Tony’s celebrates its fiftieth year in business.

-2017 – Across the street from the ballpark, Astros owner opens Potente, an upscale, expensive Italian-themed restaurant that eventually gets the skilled Danny Trace who was the executive chef at Brennan’s, and at the estimable Commander's Palace in New Orleans before that, as its executive chef.
+2017 – Across the street from the ballpark, Astros owner opens Potente, an upscale, expensive and exuberantly flavored American-Italian restaurant that eventually gets the skilled Danny Trace as executive chef, who just had that role at local Brennan’s, and worked before that at the estimable Commander's Palace in New Orleans.
 The 'Stros also win their first World Series title in the fall, coincidentally.

 2017 – Chef Mark Cox of Mark's fame begins consulting at Fratelli's, an Italian-American restaurant in Spring Branch that began as a franchised offshoot of the original Fratelli's on 290.
 His work improves the food and the restaurant's profile, which becomes a favorite of an older set of west Houston customers.

 2017 – After 36 years in business, Carmelo’s closes after Christmas brunch.
 Owner Carmelo Mauro, a steadfast member of the Houston restaurant community was both the former president of both the Texas Restaurant Association and the Greater Houston Restaurant Association.

 2018 – Arcodoro, the upscale Sardinian restaurant in the Galleria that drew loyal patronage from ex-pat Italians and other Europeans closes in February after nearly two decades in business.